ceejbot/galls-law/webrebels.md

 # [fit] resulted in exponential growth
 # [fit] of the npm registry

-^ This was node growing & the registry being good enough at making its users happy.
+^ This is all of YOU using node to write web apps.
+This was node growing & the registry being good enough at making its users happy.

 ---